FG-s-Modlists/FGs-Modlists-Site/content/en/livingskyrim/lsissiues.md

 Check the SSE Display Tweaks INI file to make sure you have the resolution for your screen set correctly.
 You may also need to check BethINI or the Skyrim INI files to make sure they all match your screen’s resolution.

+#### "How can I adjust graphical/resolution settings?"

+A program called BethINI is included with the Living Skyrim installation.
+You can find it in the `Living Skyrim\Tools\BethINI` folder.
+Run the program (**MAKE SURE Mod Organizer IS CLOSED) and adjust your settings as necessary.

+#### "Interiors are too dark/bright."

+Instructions here are for the default ENB, if you have changed it you will need to search for the settings on your own.
+Open the ENB configuration menu in game with `Shift+Enter` Navigate to the `ENBEffect.fx` menu on the right side of the configuration screen.
+You will see two options near the top of this section, The first is the `Nights` modifier, Set this to a lower number between 0.5 and 1 to make nights brighter outdoors.
+Set it to a number between 1 and 2 to make them darker.
+Repeat this for the `Interiors` setting using the same number scale.
+Press **Save Configuration** in the top left and then close the menu using `Shift+Enter` again. ***DO NOT CLICK APPLY CHANGES*** This will load the configuration from the .ini file and you will lose your changes.

 #### “MO2 cannot find SKSE.”

 You’ll need to manually set the path for SKSE using the Edit Executables menu in MO2.
-Set it to `[install folder]\Stock Game\skse64_loader.exe`
+Set it to `[install folder]\Stock Game\skse64_loader.exe`.
+Alternatively your Antivirus software may be interfering with the installation, set exceptions and/or disable as necessary.

 #### “Can I use a controller?”